Writing Your profile for Psychology Today

 • Making sure that keywords for your specialty or target demographic appear within the first sentence (to catch your client’s eye in the directory search results), but also making that sentence compelling to the right clients.

-• Using a tone that’s congruent with your approach to the therapeutic relationship.
+• Using a tone that’s congruent with your overall approach to the therapeutic relationship.

 • Proofreading your own work for typos.

-• Figuring out how to fit this carefully crafted profile into the (arbitrary) section breaks and word counts mandated by the submission forms of specific directories.
+• Figuring out how to fit this carefully crafted profile into three arbitrary section breaks with mandatory word counts.

 That’s a lot of mental gears turning at once!
-No wonder most therapists feel their creativity grinding to a halt when faced with this task.
+No wonder most therapists procrastinate on this marketing task (or avoid it entirely).

 4 elements of an effective profile